 =

-When Boullt released Composition in 2007 with Mahavishnu violinist Jerry Goodman, Derek Sherinian, and drummer Atma Anur, critics heard exactly that fusion.
-Since first touching the guitar at 21, his evolution defied traditional apprenticeship.
-The late start forced a predatory approach—conservatory precision merged with the shrewd grit of the club circuit.
-This balance has made him a pillar of the San Francisco fusion scene.
+When Boullt released Composition in 2007 with Mahavishnu violinist Jerry Goodman, Derek Sherinian, and drummer Atma Anur, critics heard it immediately.
+His evolution defied traditional apprenticeship — the late start forced a predatory approach, conservatory precision merged with the shrewd grit of the club circuit.
+This balance built a career the industry didn’t see coming.

 Architect of Defiance